brucegalvez/team-management-server/README.md

 ## Standards & full documentation
 - Follows PEP8.
-- Refer to postman file for full documentation
+- Refer to postman file for the full documentation

 ## Responses
 Returns a JSON response in the following format: